-Filby Church is the largest in the South Trinity Broads Parish and has recently undergone a sympathetic major reordering project to install a new kitchen, vestry and toilets.
-Two rows of pews from the north and south aisles have been removed to open up the space needed to embrace new forms of worship and better community use of the church, thus standing it is good stead for the future.
+All Saints Church, Church Lane, Filby is one of the larger churches in the new Flegg Churches Team Ministry.
+In 2012 it underwent a sympathetic major reordering project to install a new kitchen, vestry and toilets.
+Two rows of pews from the north and south aisles were removed to open up the space needed to embrace new forms of worship and better community use of the church, thus standing it is good stead for the future.
 The pew ends have been preserved in the building of the new vestry and cupboards and so the craftsmanship has been retained and is wonderfully displayed in this way for all to see.

 The church dates from the 14th century (the first known rector was recorded in 1315).
 It has a medieval rood screen which dates from the 15th century and is said to be one of the best surviving in the area.
 The oldest item in the church is the font, made from Purbeck marble, which dates back to the 13th century.